Difference Between Authorized Capital and Paid-up Capital

 Some of the features of authorized capital and paid-up capital and see how the two are different.

-Features or Characteristics of Authorized Capital: The features of this are listed below:
+Features or Characteristics of Authorized Capital

 - A company does not generally issue the total amount of its authorized capital shares as some of them are held back for future use.